pwang4-LBNL/Music-Composer-Classification-with-CNN-and-LSTM/README.md

 # Music-Composer-Classification-with-CNN-and-LSTM
 This project develops and compares **Convolutional Neural Networks (CNN)** and **Long Short-Term Memory (LSTM)** models for automatic classical music composer classification using MIDI files.
 The study focuses on four composers: Bach, Beethoven, Chopin, and Mozart.

+Music composer classification is a challenging sequence learning task.
+This project investigates how CNN and LSTM architectures capture musical patterns and temporal dependencies from MIDI representations.

 ## Table of Contents

 - Overview